Ideation and Product Development

 Ensuring Linkage Between Requirements and Verification

 One of several reasons for emphasizing product requirements includes enabling modeling and simulations of designs, as well as ensuring adequate verification and validation testing.
-Recall the fundamental framing of a requirement as: “What shall the design provide (output) @ input conditions?”
-“What does design need (inputs) from the customer in order for the design to…
+Recall the fundamental framing of a requirement as: Note the framing (within the requirement) of a mathematical and/or experimental relationship where “Y” is the output as a function of “(x)” as…

 Read More